-Assign a GLDv3-compliant network adapter to the virtual switch if each of the logical domains needs to communicate outside the box through the virtual switch.
+Assign a GLDv3-compliant network adapter to the virtual switch if each logical domain must communicate outside the box through the virtual switch.

-For example, the following command would add a virtual switch service (primary-vsw0) on network adapter driver nxge0 to the control domain (primary).
+For example, the following command adds a virtual switch service (primary-vsw0) on network device net0 to the control domain (primary):

 You can use the ldm list-netdev -b command to determine the backend network devices that are available for the virtual switch.
 See Virtual Switch.

 You can dynamically update the net-dev property value by using the ldm set-vsw command.

 Your output should look similar to the following: